Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

 \end{proof}

 We now show how to reduce a graph ${\bf F}\oplus{\bf G}$ to a graph $F'$ when the boundary of ${\bf F}$ and ${\bf G}$ has a single vertex $v$ that is not annotated.
+See \autoref{fig_gadget_OCT} for an illustration.
 Similarly to \autoref{obs+1}, the proof of \autoref{obs+oct} only holds in the unweighted case.